 believed in St. Nicholas.
 Understanding those major holiday icons (the big guns) while living as a kid in Austria was a bit odd.
 The local folks took both holidays very seriously.
 In my book, it came down to their figure heads, St Nicholas and the Easter Bunny.
 While I loved the notion of St. Nicholas, he came with so much baggage, both literally and figuratively.
 Naughty.
 Nice.
 Good.
 Bad.
 Rules.
 On the other hand, the Easter bunny just showed up and dropped a few eggs.
 Done.
 No expectations.
 Pretty cool.
-It was no brainer.
+It was no a brainer.
 I believed.

 Easter morning.
 Boom.
 Baskets of candy, chocolate bunnies, and Easter eggs littered our living room floor.
 Carnage.
-When the hoopla settled down, Frau Olga always slipped into the kitchen and quietly prepared soft boiled eggs with toasted soldiers.
+When the hoopla settled down, Frau Olga would slip into the kitchen and quietly prepared soft boiled eggs with toasted soldiers.
 Perched atop white porcelain eggs cups, the warm runny yolks and jiggly soft whites oozed through the gently cracked shells and dripped into warm yellow puddles.
 Dip.
 Swipe.
 Lick.
 Repeat.
 Toast soldiers.
 Finger food.
 I still dream about those Easter eggs.

 Soft Boiled Eggs With Toast

 So, I could have gone all artisanal with the bread, but purposely kept it very simple.

 When the dough doubled in size, I punched it down and divided it in half.
 Working with one half at a time, I formed the dough into 10" rectangles, folded the sides into each other, and placed the two loaves (seam side down) into loaf pans.
 I covered the pans with dish towels and slid them aside to rise for 45-50 minutes.